 I have joked with my friends that I have a certain amount of angst regarding my future as any sort of “real” academic (read: employed).
 Mostly it stems from the fact that I often don’t feel my ideas sufficiently “sophisticated.”
 Since I have begun earnestly researching Balkan and Bosnian politics, in particular, the general tenor of my analysis has been “assholes are ruining it for everyone.”
 I’m not sure how many journals or publishers consider this an “appropriate” thesis.

-My second trip to Cyprus has, in most ways, only confirmed these views, though.
+Several trips to Cyprus have only further ingrained this belief, however.
 The Turkish military still has their daily artillery drills which rattle one’s teeth—a bored, vicarious, perpetual war with an imagined enemy of undetermined identity.
 The trafficking of women is still a public “secret” in the internationally unrecognized “North”, though it is an issue across the island.
 And, of course, the elites (the aforementioned assholes) of all the “relevant” parties still go to great lengths to assure one another that reconciliation or even constructive dialogue is impossible, if not in rhetoric then certainly in practice.

 Yet an ongoing occupation of the main pedestrian crossing between the two “halves” in the joint-capital of Nicosia (in the UN-administered “buffer zone”) would suggest otherwise.
 Everyday acts of resistance, of co-operation by average people as a contrast to the official, chauvinist line.
 History as a repository of gifts for those interested in genuine, organic expressions of “people(s) power” and not history as a holding tank of real and imagined injustices, mobilized to justify, to excuse, to promote murder and robbery.
 What the established literature calls “state building.”